PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 # BS PAYONE Payment for plentymarkets 7

+!!
+Note: The use of this plug-in requires a release code, which can be obtained from PSG Projektmanagement GmbH.
+Under certain conditions, you can take part of an attractive promotion program through PSG Projektmanagement GmbH in conjunction with this payment method paydirekt.
+[Click here for the registration form](https://www.psg-projektmanagement.de/bs-payone/)

 Payment with BS PAYONE convinces

 One solution, one partner, one contract: simple & efficient.
 Technical handling and financial services from a single